JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

   are targeting — on an FPGA, flip-flops come paired with the LUTs in front of them and are far cheaper than a cell count suggests.
 The anchor guarantee bounds the damage of a mis-ranking to a missed opportunity.
+- An ARRAY-typed operand cannot be shared.
+Its operand multiplexer is an array of arrays, and `T[A][B]` currently mis-elaborates to VHDL — a bare `make_operand_mux(uint2_t[16], 4)` design fails GHDL import with "can't match ... with type array type uint2_t_4", with no AUTOFSM involved.
+Reachable only from a schedule that shares an operation taking a whole array, which is rare;
+  the underlying 2D-array bug is not an AUTOFSM one and is unfixed.

 **Future work**